polcak/jsrestrictor/docs/index.md

 * **window.name** provides a very simple cross-origin tracking method of the same tab, see https://github.com/polcak/jsrestrictor/issues/72, https://developer.mozilla.org/en-US/docs/Web/API/Window/name,	https://2019.www.torproject.org/projects/torbrowser/design/,	https://bugzilla.mozilla.org/show_bug.cgi?id=444222, and https://html.spec.whatwg.org/#history-traversal.
 JSR provides an option to remove any `window.name` content on each page load.
 * **navigator.sendBeacon** is an API desinged for analytics.
 JSR provides an option to disable the API.
 The call returns success but nothing is sent to any web server.

+Note that the spoofing and rounding actions performed by the extension can break the functionality of a website (e.g. Netflix).
+Please [report to us](https://github.com/polcak/jsrestrictor/issues) any malfunction websites that do not track users.

 JavaScript Restrictor provides four in-built levels of protection:

 * 0 - the functionality of the extension is turned off.
 All web pages are displayed as intended without any interaction from JavaScript Restrictor.